mas-bandwidth/gafferongames/content/post/integration_basics.md

             state.v = state.v + dvdt * dt;
         }

-Notice how it uses the previous derivative when calculating the next: derivative a is used when calculating b, b is used when calculating c, and so on.
+Notice how derivative a is used when calculating b, b is used when calculating c, and so on.
 This feedback of the current derivative into the calculation of the next is what gives the RK4 integrator its accuracy.

-Importantly, each these derivatives will typically be _different_ when the rate of change in these quantities is a function of time or of the state itself.
-For example, a Hooke's law spring force which is a function of the current position, or a drag force which is a function of the current velocity.
+Importantly, each these derivatives a,b,c and d will be _different_ when the rate of change in these quantities is a function of time or a function of the state itself.
+For example, in the spring damper system composed of a Hooke's law spring force which is a function of the current position and a drag force which is a function of the current velocity.

-Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum that is derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
+Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
 Details [here](https://en.wikipedia.org/wiki/Runge–Kutta_methods#Derivation_of_the_Runge.E2.80.93Kutta_fourth-order_method).
 This combined derivative is then used to advance the position and velocity forward, just like we did with the explicit euler integrator.

-(todo: weak sentence below, rework, and show the result of the RK4 integrator on the spring damper system as a graph)

-Even when using a relatively complicated integrator such as RK4, it all boils down in the end to something += rate of change * dt.
-This is because differentiation and integration are fundamentally linear operations.
-For now we are just integrating scalar values, but rest assured it still ends up like this when integrating vectors or even quaternions for rotational dynamics.
+(todo: transition sentence. is RK4 really the best or is it overkill for games?)

+## Semi-implicit euler vs. RK4

+...

 ## Conclusion